decred/politeia/politeiad/README.md

     plugin=usermd
     ```

 9. Start up the politeiad instance.
+The password for the politeiad user must
+   be provided in the `DBPASS` env variable.

     ```
-    $ politeiad
+    $ env DBPASS=politeiadpass politeiad
     ```

-   A database encryption key and a trillian signing key will be created on
-   startup and saved to the politeiad app data directory.

 # Tools and reference clients